michaelschort/ioBroker-compose/README.md

 # ioBroker-compose
 ioBroker deployment using Docker Compose

+### beware
+This compose-file is tailored to be used on linux hosts using eth0 as network interface (especially Raspberry Pi) It can be adjusted for use on mac-os or windows hosts.

 ## Networking:
 For most usecases it is usefull to provide ioBroker direct access to your LAN
 To allow the ioBroker-container to obtain a IP address in your LAN you have to provide